princeton-sns/mason/README.md

 # Setting up machines
 These instructions are for Mason on Emulab with d430s running Ubuntu 18.04.
 These directions install and configure DPDK/hugepages for use with eRPC, and gather information from each machine to facilitate automated experiment-launching.

+First, the user should change their default shell to bash: on Emulab/CloudLab top right "your-user-name" drop down -> Manage Account -> Default Shell -> bash.
+It may take a few minutes for it to change.
+All of our scripts assume bash is the default shell.

 On Emulab use the `mason` profile under the project `Mason`.
 This profile contains d430s connected with 10Gb NICs, with nodes: sequencer-0, sequencer-1, proxy-#, client-#, server-#.
 There is also a genilib script `emulab_genilib` in this repository you can use to create the same profile.

+More explicit instructions from a previous user which work for Emulab as well as CloudLab (all of our experiment were conducted over Emulab):

+    You can find this profile on CloudLab as follows.
+    * From the menu, choose "Experiments -> Start Experiment".
+    * In the resulting screen, click "Change Profile".
+    * In the dialog, go to the search box (upper left) and enter "mason".
+    * Scroll down in the list if necessary, and choose the "Mason" profile.
+    Then click the "Select Profile" button and proceed with the usual experiment-instantiation process.

 Proxies should be a multiple of 3, servers a multiple of 2 for Corfu and 3 for ZooKeeper.
 The default machine numbers are a minimal setup for ZK-Mason.

+The largest setup is the corfumason 4 shard configuration with 2 sequencers (primary and standby), 72 proxies, 24 clients, and 8 servers.

+We recommend swapping in the largest setup (corfumason) and then modifying `setup/machine_info.txt` manually after setting up the machines with DPDK (described below):
+To assign nodes to a different role without terminating and restarting an experiment, after setting up the machines with DPDK, you can change the name manually in `machine_info.txt` and then use `run_experiment.py` (or `run_suite.sh`).

+The configuration for the largest evaluated setup in each branch are as follows:

+    master:     2 sequencers   48 proxies   16 clients   0  servers   (66  total)
+    corfu:      2 sequencers   0  proxies   16 clients   8  servers   (26  total)
+    corfumason: 2 sequencers   72 proxies   24 clients   8  servers   (106 total)
+    rsmkeeper:  0 sequencers   3  proxies   1  client    0  servers   (4   total)
+    zk-mason:   2 sequencers   48 proxies   16 clients   24 servers   (90  total)

 Once an experiment is swapped in `ssh` into any node (e.g. proxy-0) and clone this repository; we recommend cloning into `/proj/your-project/` to avoid disk usage quota issues when running experiments.